Lightning-AI/pytorch-lightning/docs/source-pytorch/common/precision_intermediate.rst

 While these techniques store weights in 4 or 8 bit, the computation still happens in 16 or 32-bit (float16, bfloat16, float32).
 This is configurable via the dtype argument in the plugin.
+If your model weights can fit on a single device with 16 bit precision, it's recommended that this plugin is not used as it will slow down training.

 Quantizing the model will dramatically reduce the weight's memory requirements but  may have a negative impact on the model's performance or runtime.